3willows/simpleBlog/_posts/2024-03-23-Tinkering.markdown

 ---
 layout: post
-title:  "Can someone “tinker” her way into programming in the 2020s?"
+title:  "Can someone tinker her way into programming in the 2020s?"
 date:   2024-03-23
 categories: meta
 ---